vijayviswas/LIExplorer/README.md

 *Storing token.

-LIFramework has the ability to store token in NSUserDefaults and Keychain.
+LIExplorer has the ability to store token in NSUserDefaults and Keychain.
 See *LIApplication* class for more details.

 Sample application.
 ------------